During

 the escalator I immediately went to the left and kept walking up, expecting to pass

-the people who normally stand on the right – well, ‘normally’ of course in
+the people who normally stand on the right – well, by ‘normally’, I mean in

 London, but I wasn’t in London, and it was interesting to note to self that it